 Bottom line, with the socially integrated web site, blog, and content management system that we developed and produced for LivFit (along with their branding and positioning), this promotion has enabled LivFit to acquire 103 new very highly qualified prospects that will be able to experience LivFit Boot Camp Training first-hand.

 This significantly increases the opportunity to convert these LivingSocial promotional customers into long term, loyal customers who can share their experience and satisfaction with their communities in person or online.
 And without the web site/blog that we created for them that was optimized for search and integrated with social media, this promotion with LivingSocial would never have been possible.
-Stay tuned for more results as the promotional trainings expire and we complete our analytics.

 Have you experimented with Groupon or other services?